-Hurray, they still exist: Countries where wild camping is generally permitted.
-But, there is an exception to every rule.
+Hurray, they still exist: countries where wild camping is generally permitted.
+However, there is an exception to every rule.
 The statement does apply to these countries, but you should properly inform yourself about the special local specificities before travelling.

 Estonia, Latvia, Lithuania

 Wild camping is permitted in the Baltic States.
-But, camping is only allowed outside of national parks, nature reserves and private properties.
+Camping is only allowed outside of national parks, nature reserves and private properties.
 However, there are a few things to be taken into consideration.
 Noise is taboo and animals shouldn’t be disturbed by it.
 And, you should avoid harming the nature around you.
 Although wild camping is generally permitted throughout the Baltic States, regional or temporary restrictions may apply.
-And, it’s prohibited to camp or bivouac in both national parks and nature reserves.
+It’s prohibited to camp or bivouac in both national parks and nature reserves.

 Finland, Norway, Sweden

-In Great Britain there is no general regulation on wild camping.
+In Great Britain, there is no general regulation on wild camping.
 This means that England, Wales and Scotland have completely different laws.
 However, wild camping is only explicitly permitted in Scotland.
 There, wild camping is regulated by the Scottish Outdoor Access Code.
 This code states all important do’s and don’ts.
-And, there are places like nature reserves or private land that are subject to special regulations, of course.
-But, outside these areas, camping and bivouacking are allowed for one night.
+There are places like nature reserves or private lands that are subject to special regulations, of course.
+Outside these areas, camping and bivouacking are allowed for one night.

 In countries such as Germany or France, wild camping is actually prohibited and is punishable by fine.
 But, there are legal (!) ways to go around these rules.